 ABOUT THE AUTHOR(S)

-Josh Fischman is a senior editor at Scientific American, covering biology, chemistry, and earth science.
-He has written and edited about science and health for Discover, Science, Earth, and U.S. News.
+Josh Fischman is a senior editor at Scientific American who covers medicine, biology and science policy.
+He has written and edited about science and health for Discover, Science, Earth, and U.S. News & World Report.Follow Josh Fischman on Twitter.